-Your Everglades is equipped with a 12 volt DC electrical system and could be equipped with an optional 120 volt AC battery charging system.
+Your boat is equipped with a 12 volt DC electrical system and a 120 volt AC battery charging system.
 The AC system draws current from a shore power outlet at dockside.
 The DC system draws current from onboard batteries.

-Your boat and engine charging system is designed for 12 volt, lead acid, wet cell or AGM marine batteries.
+Your boat and engine charging system is designed for 12 volt, lead acid wet cell or AGM marine batteries.
 They will require similar maintenance as those found in automobiles.